esmpac/Numerical-Simulation-of-Wave-Propagation-in-a-1D-String/README.md

 $$

-represents the square of Courant number
+represents the square of Courant number (C)

 ---